 - make sure your existing provider takes action to meet the independence criteria

-Get data storage
+Get data storage - Northern Ireland only

 You must appoint a provider of data storage, where the UIDs and recorded movements of your products will be stored.